aptise/peter_sslers/README.md

 Yes.
 PEM certs are reformatted to have a single trailing newline (via stripping then padding the input).

+## Is there a fast way to import existing certs?

+Yes.
+Use `curl` on the commandline

+If you are in a directory with certs issued by letsencrypt:

+	curl --form "private_key_file=@privkey1.pem" --form "certificate_file=@cert1.pem" --form "chain_file=@chain1.pem" http://127.0.0.1:6543/.well-known/admin/certificate/upload

+## Why use openssl? / does this work on windows?

+It was much easier to peg this to `openssl` in a linux environment for now; which rules out windows.

+In the future this could all be done with Python's crypto library.
+However openssl is fast and this was primarily designed for dealing with linux environments.  sorry.

 # misc tips